roryextralife/ProjectPhrasebook/README.md

 # ProjectPhrasebook
 Final Fantasy II (FC) Randomizer Project

 This is currently in development.
-The README.md will be updated eventually.
+The README.md will be updated constantly throughout the development period.

 ## Features in development